Skip to main content

 as s < t

-The query compiler resolves the correct resolvent to apply based on the types of the arguments; the type of the result is not considered.
+The query optimizer resolves the correct resolvent to apply based on the types of the arguments.
+The type of the result is not considered.
 If there is an ambiguity, i.e. several resolvents qualify in a call, or if no resolvent qualify, an error will be generated by the query compiler.

-When overloaded function names are encountered in function bodies, the system will use local variable declarations to choose the correct resolvent (early binding).
+When overloaded function names are encountered in function bodies, the system will try to use local variable declarations to choose the correct resolvent (early binding).

-will choose the resolvent NUMBER.NUMBER.LESS->BOOLEAN, since age() returns integers and the resolvent NUMBER.NUMBER.LESS->BOOLEAN is applicable to integers by inheritance.
+Here the system will choose the resolvent NUMBER.NUMBER.LESS->BOOLEAN, since income() returns integers and the resolvent NUMBER.NUMBER.LESS->BOOLEAN is applicable to integers by inheritance.
 The other function resolvent CHARSTRING.CHARSTRING.LESS->BOOLEAN does not qualify since it cannot have integer arguments.

-will choose the resolvent CHARSTRING.CHARSTRING.LESS->BOOLEAN since the function name() returns a string.
-In both cases the type resolution (selection of resolvent) will be done at compile time.
+Here the system will choose the resolvent CHARSTRING.CHARSTRING.LESS->BOOLEAN, since the function name() returns a string.
+In both cases above the type resolution (selection of resolvent) will be done at compile time.

 Late binding